hpi-schul-cloud/nexboard-api-js/README.md

     "Title of project" ,
     "description of project");
 ```
-create an new project and return it.
+create a new project and return it.

 ```javascript
 nex.createBoard(